10 Budget Saving Wedding Tips

 2. How long have they been qualified in the industry?

-3. Do they have good quality pictures on their website and facebook pages, that are not just selfies and friends, and all their work is of young sexy women?
+3. Do they have good quality unedited pictures on their website and facebook pages, that are not just selfies or friends, and their work shows women of all ages and demographics, not just of young stunning women with no wrinkles and perfect eye shapes.

 4. Do they have photos of real clients without any filters, or heavy photoshopping.
 I just spoke to a photographer the other day who refused to allow a makeup artist to use a client’s photos, because the makeup was so bad, the photographer had to photoshop an entire face of makeup on the bride.
 The photos were not the makeup artist’s honest work at all. (some photographers charge extra for this, so a good makeup artist will save you money)